Skip to main content

 More than just feeling blue

-Postpartum depression (PPD) is different from the "baby blues," which usually gets better within 2 weeks without treatment.
-PPD symptoms are more intense, can last longer, and can be serious if not treated.
-Only a healthcare professional can tell you if what you are feeling is more than the “baby blues.”
-That’s why it is important to discuss all your symptoms with your doctor right away.
+Postpartum depression (PPD) is different from the “baby blues,” which usually gets better within 2 weeks without treatment.
+Only a healthcare provider can tell you if what you are feeling is more than the “baby blues.”
+That’s why it’s important to discuss all your symptoms right away.

 What are some of the signs and symptoms of postpartum depression?